Address

 Description

-The street level main entrance consists of two sets of double doors.
+The Museum of the Moving Image is located at 36-01 35th Ave (at 37th St), in Astoria, NY.
+Parking must be found on the street or at a nearby garage.The street level main has two sets of double doors.
 The Museum has three floors, with stairs and an elevator to all.
 The Museum is easy to maneuver, with ample space to move around.
 Seating is minimal in the galleries other than what you will find near viewing screens.

 The main theater on the first floor has a ramp to enter.
 Once inside you are between the third and fourth rows.
 Wheelchair and companion seating are located here.
 All other rows require steps to get to them.
 The steps are underlit.
 There are handrails on both sides of the theater.
 There is a bench in the lobby and seats in the cafe.

-All screening rooms are handicapped-accessible.
+All screening rooms are accessible.

 The Courtyard Cafe is located on the main floor.